mintdaniel42/StareDiscordBot/README.md

 DISCORD_TOKEN: Your Discord bot token.
 GUILD_ID: The ID of your Discord guild (server).
 EDIT_ROLE_ID: The ID of the role that can edit.
-CREATE_ROLE_ID: The ID of the role that can create.
+P4_ROLE_ID: The ID of the role that can create.
+P3_ROLE_ID: Another Role inbetween P2 and P4
-VIEW_ROLE_ID: The ID of the role that can view.
+P2_ROLE_ID: The ID of the role that can view.
 REQUEST_CHANNEL_ID: The ID of the request channel.
 LOG_CHANNEL_ID: The ID of the channel where errors should be reported to.
 COLOR_NORMAL: Hex color code for normal messages.